University of Bristol2015 League Table Ranking 18

 - Entry requirements vary from course-to-course.
 Please check www.ucas.com.

-- The undergraduate prospectus may be found online at bristol.ac.uk/ug-study.
+- The undergraduate prospectus can be found online at bristol.ac.uk/ug-study.

 - All undergraduate programmes have a modular structure, which provides opportunities for student choice.

 - Most single honours programmes contain the option of increasing breadth of study by taking units outside the main department.

 - Many programmes offer the opportunity to study or work abroad or spend a year in industry.

 - A number of programmes may be studied part-time.

 - Excellent teaching and academic standards recognised by external audits and reviews, including those undertaken by professional bodies.